netmikey/logunit/README.md

 Sometimes, writing specific information into its log(file) is an important part of an application's functionality.
 As such, it's probably a good idea to cover that behavior in the application's unit tests.

 Although there are other solutions to achieve this (like e.g. using mocks and test for the methods to be called), LogUnit aims at testing on another level: right within the logging framework, so you can still see all your logs while testing.
-No matter how you generate your log messages in your project, if they end up in the popular [Slf4j](https://www.slf4j.org) library, you can use LogUnit (\*).
+No matter how you generate your log messages in your project, if they end up in the popular [Slf4j](https://www.slf4j.org) library or in java.util.logging, you can use LogUnit (\*).

 ## Requirements

 - Java 8 or above
 - JUnit 5
-- You must be using Slf4j for logging
+- You must be using Slf4j or java.util.logging for logging
-- You must be using Logback as log binding (\*)
+- You must be using Logback or java.util.logging as log binding (\*)

 ## Installation